ashkan-abbasi66/python-comments/pytorch/udacity-intro-to-pytorch/README.md

 # Deep Learning with PyTorch

-This repo contains notebooks and related code for Udacity's Deep Learning with PyTorch lesson.
-This lesson appears in our [AI Programming with Python Nanodegree program](https://www.udacity.com/course/ai-programming-python-nanodegree--nd089).

 * **Part 1:** Introduction to PyTorch and using tensors
 * **Part 2:** Building fully-connected neural networks with PyTorch
 * **Part 3:** How to train a fully-connected network with backpropagation on MNIST